carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 you can simultaneously tighten up your search parameters (using all of Twitter's [advanced search syntax]() and keep your --limit low.

-`twarc2 search -- limit 500 "catsofinstagram AND cute"`
+`twarc2 search --limit 500 "catsofinstagram AND cute"`

 That got me back 5 out of six days.
 So asking for 800 Tweets should get me all six days' worth of results

-`twarc2 search -- limit 800 "catsofinstagram AND cute"`
+`twarc2 search --limit 800 "catsofinstagram AND cute"`

 In this way we can 'sip' at our quota and make sure we can work all month.